-- (1) The amounts in the table include a total payment of \$637 million associated with our MTC leases for the optional lease extension periods.
-For accounting purpose, a lease term is the non-cancelable period of the lease and includes options to extend or terminate the lease when it is reasonably certain that an option will be exercised.
-Please refer to Note 11 to our consolidated financial statements. - (2) We entered into a lease agreement for approximately 462,000 square feet in Cambridge, Massachusetts (Moderna Science Center) and will undergo an approximately two-year building project.
+(1) The amounts in the table include a total payment of \$662 million associated with our MTC leases for the optional lease extension periods.
+For accounting purposes, a lease term is the non-cancelable period of the lease and includes options to extend or terminate the lease when it is reasonably certain that an option will be exercised.
+Please refer to Note 11 to our consolidated financial statements.

+- (2) We entered into a lease agreement in 2021 for approximately 462,000 square feet in Cambridge, Massachusetts (Moderna Science Center) and are currently undergoing an approximately two-year building project.
 Following the building project, the lease term is 15 years, subject to our right to extend the lease for up to two additional seven-year terms.
-The rent will commence on the Initial Phase Commencement date defined in the lease agreement that is currently estimated to be in July 2023. - (3) The amounts represent non-cancelable fixed payment obligations related to purchases of raw materials, contract manufacturing services, clinical services and other goods or services in the normal course of business.
+The rent will commence on the Commencement date defined in the lease agreement that is currently estimated to be the fourth quarter of 2023. - (3) The amounts represent non-cancelable fixed payment obligations related to purchases of raw materials, contract manufacturing services, clinical services and other goods or services in the normal course of business.
+As of December 31, 2022, \$268 million of the purchase commitments related to raw materials was recorded as an accrued liability for loss on future firm purchase commitments.

 We have agreements with certain vendors for various services, including services related to clinical operations, and support and contract manufacturing, which we are not contractually able to terminate for convenience.
 Certain agreements provide for termination rights subject to termination fees or wind down costs.
 Under such agreements, we are contractually obligated to make certain payments to vendors, mainly to reimburse them for their unrecoverable outlays incurred prior to cancellation.
 The exact amounts of such obligations are dependent on the timing of termination, and the exact terms of the relevant agreement and cannot be reasonably estimated.
-At December 31, 2021, we had cancelable open purchase orders of \$2.4 billion in total under such agreements for our clinical operations and support and contract manufacturing.
-These amounts represent only our estimate of those items for which we had a contractual commitment to pay at December 31, 2021, assuming we would not cancel these agreements.
-The actual amounts we pay in the future to the vendors under such agreements may differ from the cancelable open purchase order amounts of \$2.4 billion.
+At December 31, 2022, we had cancelable open purchase orders of \$2.5 billion in total under such agreements for our clinical operations and support and contract manufacturing.
+These amounts represent only our estimate of those items for which we had a contractual commitment to pay at December 31, 2022, assuming we would not cancel these agreements.
+The actual amounts we pay in the future to the vendors under such agreements may differ from the cancelable open purchase order amounts of \$2.5 billion.